About

 My scientific background is in the physics of complex systems.
 I hold BSc and MSc degrees in physics by the National Autonomous University of Mexico (UNAM), and a PhD in bioinformatics by the Free University of Berlin (FU) and the Max Planck Research School in Computational Biology and Scientific Computing (IMPRS-CBSC).
 Throughout my career, I have gathered extensive interdisciplinary experience on climate science, human health and financial modelling working at various high-level academic institutions and non-governmental organizations.

 One of my most formative workplaces has been the Potsdam Institute for Climate Impact Research, where I was part of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) from 2017 to 2023, and Diversity Representative from 2021 to 2023.
 At ISIMIP, I managed multiple initiatives for the analysis of current and future impacts of climate change under various climate and socioeconomic scenarios.
-I conducted climate impacts simulations on drought, explored indicators of climate change impacts, contributed to the development of ISIMIP research protocols and definitions, developed and implemented data management plans for the the ISIMIP repository, offered technical support to over 200 climate researchers worldwide, and restructured operations and communication structures in the health research sectors.
-This last task involved facilitating communication between the core project team, the health sector coordinators and researchers from various disciplines worldwide, to consolidate the food security and nutrition (FS-N) and labor research sectors.
+I conducted climate impacts simulations on drought, explored indicators of climate change impacts, contributed to the development of ISIMIP research protocols and definitions, designed and implemented the data management plan for the the new ISIMIP repository, offered technical support to over 200 climate researchers worldwide, and restructured operations and communication structures in the health research sectors.
+This last task involved facilitating communication between the core project team, the health sector coordinators, and researchers from various disciplines worldwide, to consolidate the food security and nutrition (FS-N) and labor research sectors.

 Alongside my academic career, I’ve advocated for environmental and human rights protection, with a focus on climate justice.
 Since 2012, I am part of México vía Berlín e.V.
 (MvB), and since 2022 I am Director of the Board.
 At MvB I have investigated the impacts of infrastructure mega-projects, trade agreements, regulatory mechanisms and governmental policies in Mexico and Germany, fostering collaboration among organizations and policymakers in both countries to address human rights and environmental challenges.
 Currently, I represent MvB at the German Coordination for Human Rights in Mexico (DMRKM e.V.), where we advocate for human rights and environmental protection in Mexico before German and European parliamentarians.